 A vacuum sealer is helpful.
 This is the one I have: the Waring Pistol Vac.
 In early 2017, at the tender age of 2½ it died suddenly.
 Happily, the manufacturer replaced it at no charge.
 It uses its own specialty bags, which despite the claims are not reusable.
 I find 1-Qt and 1-Gal bags handle most everything well.

 You can also seal Ziploc plastic freezer bags with the Archimedes method (useful if you need to seal liquids).
+The freezer bags are sturdy and not prone to leak.

 Some foods have irregular shapes and air pockets may remain in the bag.
 Some foods, like brussels sprouts, emit gas when they are cooked.
 Sometimes the food bag will float.
 A trivet can be set on top of the bag to hold it down.
-You can also use a binder clip to attach the top of the sous-vide bag to the top of the water oven.
+You can use a binder clip to attach the top of the sous-vide bag to the top of the water oven.
 Secured this way, you can open the top of the bag a little bit and allow the gas to escape.
 But there should be a note of caution here.
 Do not allow the bag to leak food into the water oven, or you will find yourself needing to disassemble the sous-vide circulator in order to clean it.
 This is even less fun than it sounds like!

 Seasoning is a little different with sous-vide cooking.
 Dried herbs are often better than fresh.
 After cooking meats sous-vide, wash off any remaining herbs and dry the meat thoroughly before searing.